 Venezuela has a wide variety of tropical fruits.
 So, it would be a huge waste if they were not turned into wonderfully refreshing beverages.
 With the 4 famous and authentic Venezuelan beverages as below, you will find a superb solution for your summer days.

 Chicha is a Venezuelan sweet drink that is made from rice, condensed milk, and cinnamon.
-In fact, there are various versions of chica in Latin American areas with some different ingredients (chicha is also made with fermented corn in Peru; or other variations with nuts or pineapple).
+This dish also has different versions in Latin American areas.
+A beloved food in Peruvian cuisine, chica is made with fermented corn here instead.
+There are also variations with nuts or pineapples.

 Venezuela chicha is extremely easy to make.
 I know some of you are not familiar with cooking rice for making this drink.
 But trust me, the recipe is straightforward, and the outcome is impressive.